 Spirulina in different nutrient media.

 According to previous research,2 it is possible to substitute the sodium bicarbonate (NaHCO₃) content with sodium chloride (NaCl) in the cultivation medium for Spirulina.
-Reducing NaHCO₃ to a certain level, and fully replacing it, could result in lower productivity for the algae.
+Reducing NaHCO₃ to a certain level, or fully replacing it, could result in lower productivity for the algae.
 Therefore, the author suggests investigating an appropriate concentration of NaCl as a replacement to ensure optimal growth of the algae.

 Thus, it is feasible to reduce the components in the basic Zarrouk medium by 50% and incorporate sodium chloride salt.
-This adjustment not only facilitates the healthy growth and development of the algae but also result in cost savings.
+This adjustment not only facilitates the healthy growth and development of the algae but also results in cost savings.

 Changes in the pH of the media during the algal cultivation process